2kunal6/ml_all_steps_template/README.md

 - Run this from the project root location where Dockerfile exists

 ### Access
 - After this is complete, we can access the app via browser using the url outputted.
+- For the Fast API homepage: http://0.0.0.0:8000/docs#/default
 - For now the External URL won't be available with this config, but that would be available if we run it without Docker.

 ### TODO